1917 Youth’s Companion Stamps Set and Checklist

 The publication produced a number of collectible stamps which, presumably, were distributed with the magazine.

-A number of subjects were covered but of most interest to sports collectors are the baseball and hockey stamps.
+A number of subjects were covered but of most interest to sports collectors are the baseball, football, and hockey stamps.
 The hockey stamp doesn’t have much controversy surrounding it as it simply depicts a hockey scene with the caption ‘Seasonable Sports’ on it along with the Youth’s Companion name.
-Football is another stamp issued in a Youth’s Companion set.

 The baseball stamp has had some controversy surrounding it.